couchbase/couchnode/CONTRIBUTING.md

             username = trond

-I normally don't go looking for stuff in gerrit, so you should add at least me (trond.norbye@gmail.com) as a reviewer for your patch (and I'll know who else to add and add them for you).
+I normally don't go looking for stuff in gerrit, so you should add at least Brett Lawson (brett19@gmail.com) as a reviewer for your patch.
+He'll know who else to add and add them for you.